Megzo/aws-eks-stunner-livekit/README.md

 It’s a command-line utility originally built by Weaveworks (now fully managed by AWS) that significantly simplifies creating and managing EKS clusters.
 With eksctl, you can define your cluster in a YAML configuration file and create it with a single command.
 Check `cluster.yaml` and modify to your own use-case.
-After that you can simply create an EKS cluster with the following command (usually takes about 10-15 mins to spun up the whole cluster):
+After that you can simply create an EKS cluster with the following command (usually takes about 10-15 mins to spin up the whole cluster):
 ```
 eksctl create cluster -f cluster.yaml
 ```